 “Show up for your own life, he said.
 Don’t pass your days in a stupor, content to swallow whatever watery ideas modern society may bottle-feed you through the media, satisfied to slumber through life in an instant-gratification sugar coma.
 The most extraordinary gift you’ve been given is your own humanity, which is about consciousness, so honor that consciousness.

 Revere your senses; don’t degrade them with drugs, with depression, with wilful oblivion.
 Try to notice something new everyday, Eustace said.
 Pay attention to even the most modest of daily details.
 Even if you’re not in the woods, be aware at all times.
-Notice what food tastes like; notice what the detergent aisle in the supermarket smells like and recognize what those hard chemical smells do to your senses; notice what bare feet fell like; pay attention every day to the vital insights that mindfulness can bring.
+Notice what food tastes like; notice what the detergent aisle in the supermarket smells like and recognize what those hard chemical smells do to your senses; notice what bare feet feel like; pay attention every day to the vital insights that mindfulness can bring.
 And take care of all things, of every single thing there is – your body, your intellect, your spirit, your neighbours, and this planet.
 Don’t pollute your soul with apathy or spoil your health with junk food any more than you would deliberately contaminate a clean river with industrial sludge.”

 – Elizabeth Gilbert, The Last American Man